 Cornwall AONB is launching a new cycle route that will improve access for cyclists and pedestrians within the Rame Head section between the Cremyll Ferry and Cawsand.

-Rame Head is the second smallest of the 12 sections that make up the Cornwall Area of Outstanding Natural Beauty (AONB) at just 7.8 km2.
+Rame Head is the second smallest of the 12 sections that make up the Cornwall AONB at just 7.8 km2.
 It does however make up for its lack of size with the wealth of treasures which this section contains.

 These include the 865-acre Grade I Listed Mount Edgcumbe Country Park and Garden, the picturesque and tranquil, twin villages of Kingsand and Cawsand and a wealth of fortifications that date from the period of the American War of Independence (1775-83) through to the Lord Palmerston era in the 1850s.

 To support the growth in sustainable, low impact tourism, the Cornwall AONB working with their partners Cornwall Council, Mount Edgcumbe Country Park, the Rame Conservation Trust and Sustrans is launching a new cycle route that will improve access for cyclists and pedestrians within the Rame Head section between the Cremyll Ferry and Cawsand.
 Funding by the South and East Cornwall Local Action Group to the tune of £15,113 through the European Agricultural Fund for Rural Development has provided new waymarking and cycle parking to encourage more people to access the Rame Peninsula as well as to make trips by foot and cycle.